Morningstar88/X/A_New_Script_MASTER.md

 ### What is open source?

-Open source means anyone can use it.
+Open source means anyone can use our designs.
 The designs are free for you to use.
 You can copy this design in one click.

+### what is the ticker?

+the big stock market already has their ticker.
+We build a ticker for the micro-market.

 ### What's your business model?